 - Cardiac rehabilitation patients

-Whether you are a high school athlete, a weekend warrior or needing to peak for an Olympic event, Great Moves therapists have the knowledge and tools to maximize your performance and reduce your risk of injury with various physical therapy services.
+Whether you are a high school athlete, a weekend warrior, or needing to peak for an Olympic event, we have the research-backed knowledge and tools to assist with the following:

 As an athlete, your body is your tool.
 Without proper maintenance, it can break down.
-We will help you focus on any ‘power leaks’ we find so you can forge ahead to accomplish your goals, pain-free.
+We help you focus on any ‘power leaks’ so you can forge ahead to accomplish your goals, pain-free.

 Research based tools that we use in Sports Performance: